Department of International Economics, Government and Business

 Many of the electives offered by EGB staff consider new issues and challenges and seek to place the study of business within a broader economic, political and social context.

-In Autumn 2023, EGB staff will be offering 6 electives.
+In the Autumn, EGB staff will be offering 12 electives and 3 in the spring.
 Below you can read about these.

 If interested in finding out more about these electives, you can follow the links.
 If you have questions you can contact the relevant course coordinator.